-This work is driven by an adapted intelligence cycle: a process of direction, planning, collection, processing, analysis and dissemination.
-In this closed circuit, intelligence requirements are generated by a civil society client and, at the end of the cycle, they provide feedback and issue new or revised requirements if appropriate.
-This process enables us to turn data (raw facts and figures) and information (context, meaning and structure) into intelligence (analysis, insight and relevance).
+Our intelligence work is driven by the intelligence cycle.
+This is a logical process of direction, planning, collection, processing, analysis and dissemination.
+In this closed circuit, intelligence requirements are generated by the client and, at the end of the cycle, they provide feedback and issue new or revised requirements.

 Direction: Our intelligence manager has careful discussions with the client to develop a specific intelligence request or series of requests that address their needs.
 Each request usually takes the form of a question that provides clear direction from the client.